dmpierre/teeleaves/README.md

 ## Usage

 Upload/clone repo on a beefy aws machine with nitro enclaves enabled.
-We recommend an ec2 instance with 16Gb RAM and 16 cores, e.g. `c5.4xlarge`.
-This code has been tested with an aws Nitro Enclave equipped with 8Gb of RAM and 4 cores.
+We recommend an ec2 instance with 32Gb RAM and 16 cores, e.g. `c5.4xlarge`.
+This code has been tested with an aws nitro enclave equipped with 8Gb of RAM and 4 cores.

 Before using, ensure that the host has been setup correctly with `scripts/install-host.sh`.
 Then:

 1. Start the server with `cargo run --bin teeleaves-server`
-2. Run the client calling the server and enclave with `cargo run --bin teeleaves-client`
+2. Run the client `cargo run --bin teeleaves-client`, this will call the server which will route order execution to the enclave.

 ## Acknowledgements